U.S. Supreme Court upholds Puerto Rico financial oversight board appointments

 Bondholders face losses as a result of debt restructuring while the labor group has said the board’s proposed restructuring of the utility’s debt would lead to its members having worse working conditions.

-Congress created the board in 2016 to address the U.S. Caribbean island territory’s fiscal crisis.
+Congress created the board in 2016 to address the Caribbean island territory’s fiscal crisis.

-The board argued that a ruling invalidating the appointments would raise questions about the lawfulness of Congress allowing people to vote for elected officials in territories such as Puerto Rico as well as in the District of Columbia.
+The board, which has paused the restructuring of debt during the coronavirus pandemic, welcomed the ruling, saying in a statement it is “steadily working towards instituting long-term fiscal planning and balanced budgeting.”

-While the 1st Circuit declined to void actions taken by the board, the decision created uncertainty as the panel continued its efforts to restructure Puerto Rico’s debt and pension obligations.
+The board already faces another legal battle.
+Last week, bond insurer Ambac Financial Group Inc (AMBC.N) filed a lawsuit claiming that provisions in the 2016 law that allowed for the island’s 2017 bankruptcy filing are unconstitutional.